The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition

 \subsection{Numerical Solver Details}

-We deploy the LES flow solver \textit{CharLES}, from Cadence Design Systems (Cascade Technologies), to simulate a neutrally buoyant atmospheric boundary layer flow. \textit{CharLES} is an unstructured grid, body-fitted, finite-volume flow solver that solves the filtered variable-density Navier-Stokes equations, in a low-Mach isentropic formulation~\cite{ambo2020aerodynamic,bres2023aeroacoustic}.
-The code uses a second-order central discretization in space, and a second-order implicit time-advancement scheme~\cite{bres2023aeroacoustic}.
-It is written in C++ and uses message-passing-interface to allow for parallelization.
+We deploy the LES flow solver \textit{CharLES}, from Cadence Design Systems (Cascade Technologies), to simulate a neutrally buoyant atmospheric boundary layer flow. \textit{CharLES} is an unstructured grid, body-fitted, finite-volume flow solver that solves the filtered variable-density Navier-Stokes equations, in a low-Mach isentropic formulation~\cite{ambo2020aerodynamic,bres2023aeroacoustic}. {Coriolis forces are not included as the Rossby number is much greater than unity.} The code uses a second-order central discretization in space, and a second-order implicit time-advancement scheme~\cite{bres2023aeroacoustic}. {Although the validity of second-order finite-volume flow solvers has recently been challenged for its use in ABL flows}~\cite{giacomini2020suitability}, {recent work from} \citeA{hochschild2024comparison}, {supports the ability for this particular solver.
+Their work compared the LES-results of the Space Needle within an ABL flow to wind and pressure measurements from its roof in a prior observation campaign, and found good agreement between measured and simulated turbulence intensities and spectra.} It is written in C++ and uses message-passing-interface to allow for parallelization.

 The streamwise, spanwise, and wall-normal directions are represented by $x, y,$ and $z$, respectively, with instantaneous velocity directions $U, V,$ and $W$ (or $u_1$, $u_2$, and $u_3$).
 The filtered equations of mass and momentum are given by